All Episodes

 Thanks, sir.

-I'm honored and flattered so much.
+I'm honored and flattered.

-You better know I'm honored and flattered that you're in the audience.
+No, I'm honored and flattered that you're in the audience.

 I really am.

-Rush baby from the get go.
+Rush Baby from the get-go.

-Uh Shorty Powers, John Anthony Powers was his name.
+Shorty Powers, John Anthony Powers was his name.

 He was known as the voice of the astronauts, the voice of Mercury control.